Arbitrium-Studios/Open-Fantasy/README.md

 ## - If you'd like to help out with features, create a branch and pull the code and implement it.
 Then join the Discord to tell me what you've changed and I'll review it and whether or not the code is good, I will approve the merge!

+### - If you need to get in conact with me, either contact me on Discord or at gracielovelight@playerzerostudios.com

 [discordImg]: https://img.shields.io/badge/Discord-PLAYER%20ZER0%20STUDIOS-7289DA?logo=discord&logoWidth=18&colorB=7289DA&style=for-the-badge

 [discordLink]: https://discord.com/invite/9fgW8jAaf6/